fingerprintjs/fingerprintjs-pro-gtm/README.md

 You can find more info on the FingerprintJS Pro agent documentation page [https://dev.fingerprint.com/docs/js-agent](https://dev.fingerprint.com/docs/js-agent)

-`Tag type` - The way you want to use the tag.
+`Tag type` – The way you want to use the tag.
 There are 3 options:
-  - `Load and identify` – default behavior.
-Load the JS Agent and identify the browser immediately.
+  - `Load and identify` – the default behavior.
+Load the JS agent and identify the browser immediately.
+If you want to load the JS agent first and identify the browser later based on some event, use two separate `Load` and `Identify` Fingerprint Pro tags.
-  - `Load` – load the JS Agent only.
+  - `Load` – only load the JS Agent.
-  - `Identify` - identify the browser.
+  - `Identify` – identify the browser.
 The JS Agent must be loaded before.
-Collect necessary data, first, and then trigger this tag and provide `linkedId` or `tag`.
+You can collect additional metadata data first and then trigger this tag with the metadata inside `linkedId` or `tag`.

 `Public API key` - Your public API key that authenticates the agent with the API.